FlowFX/flowfx.de/pages/resume.md

   skilled, and I am learning a ton from them.
 Sometimes I can teach them as well.
 While it's not hard coding-wise, I have the most fun translating public transport pricing systems into human- and machine-readable code.
 And writing tests of course.

+    I host our internal series of tech-focused lightning talks.

 - _May 2018 - Aug 2019:_ **Software Developer Ruby on Rails at CHI Deutschland Cargo Handling GmbH, Frankfurt.**